 Math, Science, and Social Studies Shows

 The Milky Way, Moons and Meteorites!
-(Kindergarten-Sixth Grade)
+(Kindergarten-Fifth Grade)

 The students learn about Earth, Earth’s atmosphere, our solar system, the planets, friction, the greenhouse effect and the difference between meteors, meteorites, and meteoroids.
 We also talk about stars, shooting stars, planets that look like stars, the moon, and historical figures from space history like Yuri Gargarin, Neil Armstrong and Sally Ride.
 Click here for the post-assembly worksheet.